swift-server/swift-kafka-client/README.md

 ## Usage

+`SwiftKafka` should be used within a [`Swift Service Lifecycle`](https://github.com/swift-server/swift-service-lifecycle) [`ServiceGroup`](https://swiftpackageindex.com/swift-server/swift-service-lifecycle/main/documentation/servicelifecycle/servicegroup) for proper startup and shutdown handling.
+Both the `KafkaProducer` and the `KafkaConsumer` implement the [`Service`](https://swiftpackageindex.com/swift-server/swift-service-lifecycle/main/documentation/servicelifecycle/service) protocol.

 ### Producer API

 The `send(_:)` method of `KafkaProducer` returns a message-id that can later be used to identify the corresponding acknowledgement.
 Acknowledgements are received through the `acknowledgements` [`AsyncSequence`](https://developer.apple.com/documentation/swift/asyncsequence).
 Each acknowledgement indicates that producing a message was successful or returns an error.